• Make a contribution

 Reading Women were once one of the top sides in England competing in the Women’s Super League and taking on the likes of Arsenal, Chelsea, Manchester City and more.

-However, after previous owner Dai Yongge refused to stop funding the team after their relegation to the Championship, the team was then further demoted the next campaign and now plays in the Southern Region Women’s Premier Division in the seventh tier of the pyramid.
+However, after previous owner Dai Yongge refused to stop funding the team after their relegation to the Championship, the team was then further demoted the next campaign and now plays in the Southern Region Women’s Premier Division in the fifth tier of the pyramid.

 Speaking about the financial challenges of women’s football, Couhig said: “One of the things with women’s football which is tough to deal with is the reality that it doesn’t generate much money and it costs several hundred thousands to operate.
 We’re working on it and it’s of interest to us.
 There will be some interesting developments on the women’s side in the next six weeks.”